 This blog is about the death of Tony Timpa and what his example may tell us about police tactics.
 Also, what it tells us about racial politics in America.
-Tony died at the hands of officers Dallas Police Department.
+Tony died at the hands of officers of the Dallas Police Department.
 He was held down for 14 minutes.
 A cop put a knee in Tony’s back.
 It took three years for attorneys to drag out the DPD the officer’s body cam footage.
-This video below is disturbing to watch.
-But I think you should.
+The video is disturbing to watch.
 Tony begs the officers to stop holding him down.
-He is struggling to breathe.
+He struggles to breathe.
+Then he dies.

-Erik Heipt, a Seattle lawyer who specializes in cases of in-custody deaths, said this about this case: “It’s just basic science: People can be essentially suffocated to death when they’re lying on their stomachs in a prone position and there’s weight on their backs compressing their chest and diaphragm.”
+Erik Heipt, a Seattle lawyer who specializes in cases of in-custody deaths, said this about Tony’s case: “It’s just basic science: People can be essentially suffocated to death when they’re lying on their stomachs in a prone position and there’s weight on their backs compressing their chest and diaphragm.”
 Perhaps Timpa’s obesity put him as risk for positional asphyxia.
 While his death was ruled a homicide, medical examiners cannot even say for sure what killed him.
 But his death nonetheless sparked no riots.

 Media coverage of police killings would leave you with the distinct impression that there are no Tony Timpas.
 The truth is there most victims of lethal police action are white men.
 Is that why there was so little public outcry about the Timpa killing?
 It’s not that the media didn’t cover it.
 The officers mocked Timpa as he died and that made it newsworthy.
 “Tony, we bought you new shoes for the first day of school,” one officer can be heard saying.
 There was talk of waffles as encouragement for him to wake up.
 The police later rationalized their talk as a “tactic.”
 But the media coverage soon died away.